††††† RELATES TO: KRS 194A.060, 205.520(3), 205.8451(9), 422.317, 434.840-434.860, 42 C.F.R. 415.208, 431.52, 431 Subpart F

 ††††† 2.
 Contain a summary of the significant findings and events during the course of treatment including the:

 ††††† a.
-Final assessment regarding the progress of the individual toward reaching goals and objectives established in the individualís treatment plan;
+Final assessment regarding the progress of the individual toward reaching goals and objectives established in the individualís plan of care;

 ††††† b.
 Final diagnosis of clinical impression; and